BHARATH1408/springboot-blog-backend/README.md

 📜 License

-This project is licensed under the MIT License.
+This project is licensed under the MIT License
-See the LICENSE
+.
- file for more details.
+You are free to use, modify, and distribute this project with attribution.

 👤 Author

 Bharath M H
-📧 GitHub Profile
+🔗 GitHub Profile

 💬 Passionate about backend development and Spring Boot microservices.